mhmdomer/laravel-database-backup/README.md

 composer require mhmdomer/laravel-database-backup
 ```

-You can publish the config file file with:
+You can publish the config file with:

 ```bash
 php artisan vendor:publish --tag=database-backup